Frequently Asked Questions

 20. Do I need to have CCRN certification before applying?

 CCRN certification is not required for admission, however it is strongly encouraged.

 21. Will I be able to work during the program?

 Becoming a nurse anesthetist is very demanding.
 Students should expect to devote 60-70 hours per week to program requirements.
 We strongly discourage students from seeking employment during the program.
-During the didactic phase, it may be possible to work 1-2 weekend shifts per month.
-It is nearly impossible to work during the clinical phase of the program.
 Students are strictly prohibited from working in any capacity that involves the administration of anesthesia.